Paleo-European languages: Indo-European and Uralic migrations

 According to the widely held Kurgan hypothesis, speakers of Indo-European languages migrated into the European continent from a homeland located in the Pontic steppe during the 3rd millennium BC, gradually replacing the existing Paleo-European languages.
 While substantial migrations of Indo-European speaking peoples cannot be ruled out, the scenario of large-scale population replacements is unlikely; smaller groups with economic or political influence may have caused Paleo-European speakers to adopt their language over generations.
+In this process, speakers of Paleo-European languages were gradually absorbed into speech communities dominated by Indo-European languages.
+With the sole exception of Basque, these Paleo-European languages declined under the pressure of Indo-Europeanization and eventually became extinct.

 In northern Europe, Uralic languages spread into Scandinavia and the Baltic region from the east.
 The Sami languages are part of the Uralic family but show significant substrate influence from one or more extinct older languages.
-It is estimated that the ancestors of the Sami adopted an Uralic language less than 2,500 years ago.
+It is estimated that the ancestors of the Sami adopted a Uralic language less than 2,500 years ago.
 There are also some traces of indigenous languages from the Baltics in the Finnic languages, though these are much more modest.
-Additionally, other Uralic languages in Europe include early loanwords from unidentified non-Indo-European languages.
+Additionally, other Uralic languages in Europe have borrowed early loanwords from unidentified non-Indo-European languages.